 Are my lashes 19x their usual volume like the product description promises?
 Who's to say, but they look pretty darn good.
 The before and after photos speak for themselves, but the first time I wore this mascara a stranger actually asked where I got my eyelash extensions done.
 For the record, I don't have any extensions, falsies, perms, tints, bells, or whistles—just Lash Blowout.

-Because my lashes are so fragile in the first place, easy removal is a huge priority to me.
-I wear around four layers of Lash Blowout (applying each layer while the first layer is still wet), and found that a micellar water needed a few passes and some firm pressure to cleanse my lashes.
+I'll also say that because my lashes are so fragile, easy removal is a huge priority for me.
+For cleansing, I found that I needed to take a few passes with micellar water and some firm pressure.
 If losing lashes is a concern for you, try removing this formula with a cleansing balm.
 I use Drunk Elephant's Slaai Makeup-Melting Butter Cleanser as a first cleanse and it completely dissolved every trace of this mascara—even from my stubborn waterline.

 The Value: Worth it, without a doubt